Vaishuk15/PasswordManagerUI/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

+## Installation

+1. Clone the repository:

+    ```bash
+    git clone repo-url
+    ```
+2. Install project dependencies:

+    ```bash
+    npm install
+    ```
+## Project Structure
+  Components: password-list- To list the passwords
+              add-update-password- To add or update the password and validations are added for the form navbar- Navigation bar with title
+              delete-confirmation-dialog- Dialog to confirm the delete operation
+  Models: password- Model for password
+  Services: password-service- Service to interact with the backend
+  Assets: Contains the images used in the project
+  App-routing: Routing configuration
+  App-module: Main module
+  App-component: Main component
+  Environments: Environment configuration
+  Styles: Contains the styles used in the project
+  Variables: Contains the variables used in the project